VitiminC/GitHub-Practice-STAT-184/README.md

   ylab("GDP per capita(person)")+
   xlab("Poverty %")
 ```

+### Conclusion

-There we go, much better.
-Without the outlier our graph indicates that there is a accurate relationship between gdp and poverty rates, the higher the gdp, the lower the poverty it seems.
+Without the outlier our graph the data indicates that there is a accurate relationship between gdp and poverty rates, the higher the gdp, the lower the poverty, the capital being an exception.